The Global Health Observatory

 Explore a world of health data

-The new WHO Global Strategy for Food Safety 2022-2030, based on 5 strategic priorities, has a vision to ensure that all people, everywhere, consume safe and healthy food so as to reduce the burden of foodborne diseases.
+The new WHO Global Strategy for Food Safety 2022-2030, based on 5 strategic priorities, has a vision to ensure that all people, everywhere, consume safe and healthy food in order to reduce the burden of foodborne diseases.
 WHO’s comprehensive approach to food safety highlights the importance of safeguarding our food supply to promote health and prevent diseases.

 Related indicators